-- To ensure the greatest possible applicability of this document, IAS/IFRS English terminology has been used. - Please note that decimal points have not been used in the usual English way.
-This means that for instance DKK 146.940 means the amount of DKK 146,940, and that 23,5 % means 23.5 %.
+- To ensure the greatest possible applicability of this document, IAS/IFRS English terminology has been used. - Please note that decimal points remain unchanged from Danish version of the document.
+This means that DKK 146.940 corresponds to the English amount of DKK 146,940, and that 23,5 % corresponds to 23.5 %.